cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 As a corollary of Group Key Secrecy, we also obtain authentication and confidentiality guarantees for application messages sent and received within a group.

-To verify the security guarantees provided by passive members, a new security analysis is needed.
+To verify the security guarantees provided by light members, a new security analysis is needed.
 We have analyzed the security of the protocol using two verification tools ProVerif and F*.
 In the following, we will describe our model and results.

 Light MLS preserves these invariants and thereby all the security goals of MLS continue to hold at active members.
-However, a passive member may not know the identities of all other members in the group, and it may only discover these identities on-demand.
+However, a light member may not know the identities of all other members in the group, and it may only discover these identities on-demand.
 Consequently, the Member Identity Authentication guarantee is weaker than in RFC MLS, where all member identities are constantly verified by every member of the group.
-Furthermore, since passive members do not store the MLS tree, membership agreement only holds for the hash of the MLS tree:
+Furthermore, since light members do not store the MLS tree, membership agreement only holds for the hash of the MLS tree:

-- **Passive Membership Agreement**: If a passive client B has a local group state for group G in epoch N, and it receives (and accepts) an application message from a sender A for group G in epoch N, then A must be a member of G in epoch N at B, and if A is honest, then A and B agree on the GroupContext of the group G in epoch N.
+- **Light Membership Agreement**: If a light client B has a local group state for group G in epoch N, and it receives (and accepts) an application message from a sender A for group G in epoch N, then A must be a member of G in epoch N at B, and if A is honest, then A and B agree on the GroupContext of the group G in epoch N.
-- **Passive Member Identity Authentication**: If a passive client B has a local group state for group G in epoch N, and B has verified A’s membership proof in G, and A is linked to a user identity U, then either the signature key of U’s credential is compromised, or A belongs to U.
+- **Light Member Identity Authentication**: If a light client B has a local group state for group G in epoch N, and B has verified A’s membership proof in G, and A is linked to a user identity U, then either the signature key of U’s credential is compromised, or A belongs to U.
-- **Passive Group Key Secrecy**: If a passive client B has a local group state for group G in epoch N with group key K (init secret), and if the tree hash at B corresponds to a full tree, then K can only be known to members at the leaves of this tree.
+- **Light Group Key Secrecy**: If a light client B has a local group state for group G in epoch N with group key K (init secret), and if the tree hash at B corresponds to a full tree, then K can only be known to members at the leaves of this tree.
 That is, if the attacker knows K, then the signature or decryption keys at one of the leaves must have been compromised.

-Another technical caveat is that since passive members do not have the full tree, they cannot validate the uniqueness of all HPKE and signature keys in the tree, as required by RFC MLS.
+Another technical caveat is that since light members do not have the full tree, they cannot validate the uniqueness of all HPKE and signature keys in the tree, as required by RFC MLS.
 The exact security implications of removing this uniqueness check is not clear